-Run the file MLwiN.msi from wherever you have downloaded it to, or from the CD you have been sent.
+Run the file MLwiN.msi from wherever you have downloaded it to.
 You will be guided through the installation procedure.
 Once installed you simply run MLwiN.exe, or for example, create a shortcut menu item for it on your desktop.